-Emma Hayes has once again dug deep into the USWNT player pool as the U.S. women commence international play for the first time since June with a trio of October international friendlies against Portugal and New Zealand.
+Emma Hayes has once again dug deep into the USWNT player pool as the U.S. Women commence international play for the first time since June with a trio of October international friendlies against Portugal and New Zealand.

-Since a rare defeat to Brazil back in April, Hayes has led the U.S. to five straight victories in friendly matches, coming by a combined score of 18-0 across that span.
+Since a rare defeat to Brazil back in April, Hayes has led the U.S. To five straight victories in friendly matches, coming by a combined score of 18-0 across that span.

 Most of the games throughout the new winning streak have come against lower-ranked opponents, as Hayes remains committed to testing out the depth of the available USWNT talent before eventually ramping up preparations for the 2027 FIFA Women's World Cup in Brazil.

-The Sporting News takes a closer look at the squad which Hayes has called in for the three fall games against overseas opponents.
+AllSportsPeople takes a closer look at the squad which Hayes has called in for the three fall games against overseas opponents.

 MORE: Full USWNT schedule, results, and highlights for 2025